 - Youth learn best in an atmosphere of WARMTH AND ACCEPTANCE. - 2.
-Youth must have clear, SELF-DETERMINE D GOALS. - 3.
-Each youth will have
+Youth must have clear, SELF-DETERMINED GOALS. - 3.
+Each youth will have and awards received.

 DIFFERENT ABILITIES.
 The same teaching method will not be equally successful with all youth.